What Is A Redirect — Should You Use Web Redirects?

 For instance, if you’re trying to reroute users to your new website because the old website has stopped working, setting up a redirect can help enhance the new website’s SEO ranking.
 But if you’re merging with a brand page, it might affect the SEO ranking of your original page.
 For HTTP example.com, it is crucial to manage these aspects well.

-It is best to carefully consider the situation before setting up a redirect on your website so that your SEO rankings do not suffer.
+It is best to carefully consider the situation before setting up a redirect on your website so your SEO rankings do not suffer.
 At the same time, it is essential to set it up properly so that the visibility of the original page isn’t compromised.

 Types Of Redirects